liske/snmd-core/doc/views.rst

 - **SVG Element:** *replaced*

-`RadialGradient` widgets are simular to `Gradient` widgets but use a radial gradient.
+:code:`RadialGradient` widgets are simular to :code:`Gradient` widgets but use a radial gradient.

 StrokeWidth